 Project websites are important tools for people who cannot attend meetings.
-Members of the public can review presentations and meeting summaries and provide comments through emails and letters to the Old Colony MPO staff.
-People who cannot attend meetings may also review information on the website and submit comments to the Old Colony MPO.
+Members of the public can review presentations, virtual meeting recordings, meeting summaries and provide comments through emails and letters to the Old Colony MPO staff.
+People who cannot attend meetings may also review information on the website and submit comments to the Old Colony MPO via email, FAX, phone, and/ or mail.